garder14/erfnet-tensorflow2/README.md

 <img src="assets/iou_plot.png" width="70%">

-It should be noted that the inference time on Tesla P100 GPU is around 0.2 seconds per image.
+Furthermore, it should be noted that the inference time on Tesla P100 GPU is around 0.2 seconds per image.

 ## Software installation